airbnb/swift/README.md

   }
   ```

-  Regular comments are also allowed before a grouped block of delcarations, since it's possible that the comment refers to the block as a whole rather than just the following declaration:
+  Regular comments are also allowed before a grouped block of declarations, since it's possible that the comment refers to the block as a whole rather than just the following declaration:

   ```swift
   // RIGHT